The Benefits of a Central AC Unit

 Condensate Drain Line

-If the condensation drain line is clogged with mold, algae or snails, it can’t flush away the water collected by your evaporator unit during cooling.
-This can lead to flooding of your basement, water damage in your home, as well as mold and mildew growth.
-In order to prevent this, the float switch located near your indoor evaporator coil will shut off the system when it detects that the drain line is blocked.
+If your condensation drain line is blocked by algae, mold or bugs, the water collected on the evaporator coil won’t be able to flush away.
+This could result in flooding of your home, water damage, and the development of mildew and mold.
+To prevent this from happening the float switch near the indoor evaporator will stop the system when it detects that the drain line is blocked.